MD Anderson/Rice Cancer Nanotech T32

 The goal of this program is to train scientists who will transfer the great promise of nanotechnology into clinical reality.
 This novel training program educates future leaders in the broad field of nanotechnology with specific interests in cancer-related applications, who are keenly aware of the needs and demands of clinical environment as well as of major challenges of translational research.

-Predoctoral Program - provides mentorship, training, and funding for two years to students who have been accepted into the Ph.D. program in Bioengineering, Chemistry, or Applied Physics at Rice University and have completed one or two years of their didactic coursework.
+The Predoctoral Program - provides mentorship, training, and funding for 2-3 years to students who have been accepted into (i) the Ph.D. program in Bioengineering or Chemistry, at Rice University, and (ii) the Graduate School of Biomedical Sciences (GSBS) at MD Anderson.

 This training program includes multidisciplinary, hands-on coursework, seminar experiences, and multidisciplinary mentorship of translational research projects.